 - Location: Lowell, Massachusetts

-- Accreditation: New England Association of Schools and Colleges
+- Accreditation: New England Commission of Higher Education (NECHE)

 - Expected Time to Completion: 12 months

-In order to apply for the course, students must have completed a year of college-level biology as a major subject.
-The course comprises three semester-units and must be completed within six months.
+To apply for the course, students must have completed a year of college-level biology as a major subject.
+The course comprises three credits and must be completed within six months.
 The curriculum focuses on the basic principles of hematology, particularly in humans.
-Students can expect to gain an in-depth understanding of the origin of blood-forming cells and plasma, as well as blood-forming organs.
+Students can expect to gain an in-depth understanding of the origin of blood-forming cells, plasma, and blood-forming organs.
 Additionally, they explore various aspects of blood group systems, leukocytes, erythrocytes, platelets, and coagulation.

 In order to pass the course, students must score at least 70 percent or more in the final exams.
 They receive their final grades two weeks after submitting the final exam.
 The course is ideal for medical laboratory professionals who wish to enhance their knowledge of hematology.